 Referral support for Afghan refugees living with disability

-When Maryam came to us for consultation, she mentioned her regret that she had had to quit school early.
+When Maryam came to us for a consultation, she mentioned her regret that she had had to quit school early.
 Our rehabilitation social worker pointed her to the social welfare organization, encouraging her to pay them a visit, explain her situation and ask for a letter of approval and discount to attend the adult school of educational reintegration.

 A few days later Maryam called and said that not only did she receive the necessary letter, but that they had opened a file for her mother and would provide an ear check-up and maybe even hearing aids.